SamTheCoder777/E7-RTA-Helper/readme.md

 **Supported OS**: **Windows** and ~~**Mac OS M series**~~

 > [!CAUTION]
-> Mac OS Version is currently not supported due to weird crashes and security issues
+> Mac OS Version is currently not supported due to weird crashes and security issues.
 > However there are plans in the future for it

 ### Installation